Get Homeowner Assistance Fund help

 Application processes may vary by location.
 You will need to verify that you meet income requirements and may need to provide additional necessary documentation.
 You must confirm that you have experienced a financial hardship after January 21, 2020 and describe the nature of that hardship, such as a job loss, reduction in income, or increased costs due to healthcare or the need to care for a family member.

-and select the appropriate state, district, or territory on the map.
+To learn about your program, visit this site and select the appropriate state, district, or territory on the map.
 You will be able to navigate to a page for your area’s specific program where you may be able to apply immediately or sign up to receive alerts about when your program will be available.

 If you are still unsure about whether or not you have to repay any assistance you receive, contact a HUD-approved housing counseling agency.